Printed circuit board: Cordwood construction

 Cordwood construction was used in proximity fuzes.

 Before the advent of integrated circuits, cordwood construction allowed the highest possible component packing density.
 The construction method was used with wire-ended components in applications where space was at a premium (such as fuzes, missile guidance, and telemetry systems) and in the high-speed computers of the day, where short traces were important.
 In cordwood construction, axial-leaded components were mounted between two parallel planes.
 The name comes from the way axial-lead components (capacitors, resistors, coils, and diodes) are stacked in parallel rows and columns, like a stack of firewood.
 The components were either soldered together with jumper wire or they were connected to other components by thin nickel ribbon welded at right angles onto the component leads.

 Some versions of cordwood construction used soldered single-sided PCBs as the interconnection method (as pictured), allowing the use of normal-leaded components at the cost of being difficult to remove the boards or replace any component that is not at the edge.

 Cordwood construction was replaced with multi-layer board, SMD and ICs.

+Flex PCB

+A Flexible Printed Circuit Board (FPCB) is a thin, lightweight circuit made from flexible materials like polyimide or Parylene.
+It can bend or fold while maintaining reliable electrical connections and is commonly used in compact electronic devices such as smartphones, wearables, and medical equipment.

+Parylene-based printed circuit boards are slightly more expensive, but offer a high material and process compatibility and improved miniaturization capability.
+Parylene’s dielectric loss factor is lower than that of polyimide, which makes it well-suited for high-frequency applications.
+Parylene’s transparency in the visible and IR spectrum also allows for applications in the field of optics and integrated photonics.
+Parylene-based wafer bonding also enables 3D integration processes.

+Using Parylene as a substrate material specifically, ultra-thin (5 to 20 µm), flexible printed circuit boards can be manufactured.
+Because the material is compatible with cleanroom technologies such as photolithography, CMP, as well as wet and dry etching, electronic structures can be directly fabricated and patterned on the substrate, enabling higher-level integration schemes.